Trips to Madeira

 Madeira is the largest island in the archipelago and the majority of people live either here, or on its smaller neighbouring island, Porto Santo.
 Although relatively small in size, Madeira is filled with magical possibilities.
 Teeming with life and colour: fresh flowers and fruit trees line the streets and the hills are covered in thick, green carpets of forest.

-Our seven-night family holiday is based in the island’s small capital, Funchal and from here you have access to spectacular landscapes and fantastic activities.
+Our seven-night active family holiday is based in the island’s small capital, Funchal and from here you have access to spectacular landscapes and fantastic activities.
 Formed through volcanic eruptions and the shifting of tectonic plates, the landscape is filled with jagged peaks and beautiful blue seas.
 You’ll have the chance to venture through volcanic tunnels, traverse the land in jeeps and sail the seas via boat and kayak, as well as searching for whales and dolphins.

 The island has a rich heritage of Portuguese and British influence, so the cultural traditions are diverse and exciting, with wonderful food and drink and beautiful architecture throughout.
 Wander through the old streets of Funchal and learn about the island’s history and heritage, as well as exploring one of the most colourful local markets we’ve seen!